MetPX/sarracenia/docs/source/Tutorials/Install.rst

 It is straightforward to do that::

   $ sudo pip install paramiko
-  $ sudo pip install metpx-sarracenia
+  $ sudo pip install metpx-sr3

 and to upgrade after the initial installation::

-  $ sudo pip uninstall metpx-sarracenia
+  $ sudo pip uninstall metpx-sr3
-  $ sudo pip install metpx-sarracenia
+  $ sudo pip install metpx-sr3

 NOTE::